Hacks4Snacks/windows-event-forwarding/README.md

 # Windows Event Forwarding Configuration Guidance
-The purpose of this repository is to provide tools for a basic implementation and gentle introduction of Windows Event Forwarding.
+The purpose of this repository is to provide tools for a basic implementation as well as a gentle introduction of Windows Event Forwarding.

 ## Advisory